zalando/skipper/docs/tutorials/auth.md

 1. The provider redirects the user back to Skipper with an authorization code, using the callback URL parameter which was part of the previous redirect.
 The callback route must have a `grantCallback()` filter defined.
 Skipper automatically adds this callback route for you when the OAuth2 authorization grant flow feature is enabled.
+Note that the automatically added callback route does not apply [default filters](../../operation/operation/#default-filters).
+	 If you need default filters to be applied to the callback route as well, please register the route manually in your routes files.
 1. Skipper calls the provider's token URL with the authorization code, and receives a response with the access and refresh tokens.
 1. Skipper stores the tokens in an `oauth-grant`<sup>1</sup> cookie which is stored in the user's browser.